 Get to Cavtat by Bus

-If you got the Dubrovnik 7 days card you may have a free ticket already.
+If you got the Dubrovnik 7 days card, you might have a free ticket already.

 Get to Cavtat by Ferry